Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Slyronit / Wikimedia Commons

 The beach is famous for its fine white sand that is lined up with coconut palm trees, which compliments its beauty.
 It looks even cooler surrounded by shacks, nightclubs, and souvenir stalls.
 Colva Beach is also famous for water sports such as paragliding, jet skiing, snorkelling, speed boating and banana boat rides.
-Although Colva Beach is ideal for lovers of tranquillity it comes to life at night for lovers of occasions.
-The laid-back setting, interesting view of the vast stretch of the sea and the liveliness of people make Colva Beach one of the favourite beaches of Goa.
+The laid-back setting, interesting view of the vast stretch of the sea and the liveliness of people make Colva Beach one of the favourite beaches in this region.

 Distance From Arambol: 64.5 km